 What is SALT?

-As SALT researchers, students will get a taste of graduate level research, acquire important skills under the mentorship of experienced TU Faculty, see alternative energies in action during field trips and contribute to building a better world through renewable energy.
+As SALT researchers, students will get a taste of graduate-level research, acquire important skills under the mentorship of experienced TU Faculty, see alternative energies in action during field trips and contribute to building a better world through renewable energy.
 Please look at the bottom of the page for a description of each research project.
-Room, a subsistence stipend for food, and a $500/week traineeship are included.
+Room, a subsistence stipend for food, and a $560/week traineeship are included.

 Faculty Research Mentors

 SALT participants will collaborate with experienced faculty research mentors to guide them through the research project.
-Descriptions of the projects are given after the buttons below.
-Projects and mentors have been updated for 2021!
+Projects and mentors have been updated below for 2023!
 The mentors include:

-- Tyler Johannes, Wellspring Associate Professor of Chemical Engineering
+- Tyler Johannes, Wellspring Professor and Rumley Chair of Chemical Engineering

-- Soroor Karimi, Assistant Professor of Mechnical Engineering
+- Soroor Karimi, Assistant Professor of Mechanical Engineering

-- Gabriel LeBlanc, Wellspring Assistant Professor of Chemistry and Biochemistry
+- Gabriel LeBlanc, Wellspring Associate Professor of Chemistry and Biochemistry

 - William LePage, Assistant Professor of Mechanical Engineering

 - Hema Ramsurn, Associate Professor of Chemical Engineering

 - Javen Weston, Assistant Professor of Chemical Engineering.